AEO vs GEO vs SEO vs AIO: The 2026 Acronym Guide

 Bottom line

-SEO, AEO, GEO, and AIO are not four separate disciplines.
-They are layers of one practice: making content findable and citable across the surfaces buyers actually use.
+SEO, AEO, GEO, and AIO are four labels for layers of one practice: making content findable and citable across the surfaces buyers actually use.
 SEO is the foundation.
 AEO is the modern overlay.
 GEO is mostly a different label for AEO.
 AIO is a tactical subset focused on Google.

 The five facts that matter for 2026: